oznogon/gattaibushido-public/rules/05_coach.md

 * Develop a Premise
 * Add Factions and Locations
 * Develop Threats
-* Develop the Escalation Path
+* Develop the Crisis Path
 * Develop a Downtime Draw Table (or use the standard)
 * Finalize Waves and Storms